jelu/lim-plugin-zonalizer/README.md

 * `lang`: Specify the language to use when generating the `message` in the `result` object and in the `error` object, default en_US.UTF-8.

+### GET /zonalizer/1/analysis/:id[?last_results=bool&lang=string]

+Get information about an analyze and include a set of the last results.
+See `analyze` under Objects for description of the analyze object.

+* `last_results`: An integer with the number of results to include.
+* `lang`: Specify the language to use when generating the `message` in the `result` object and in the `error` object, default en_US.UTF-8.

 ### GET /zonalizer/1/analysis/:id/status

 Only get status information about an analyze, this call is optimal for polling.